 Me no go slow

 So, why won’t the meta slow down?
-Well, we talked about this in my article dissecting the , and I can more or less just copy and paste from that.
+Well, we talked about this in my article dissecting the problems with Priest, and I can more or less just copy and paste from that.
 Hearthstone is a tempo-focused game, and this is true at a level way beyond any individual cards that you print.
 The fact that the attacker dictates the play in Hearthstone, coupled with the fact that the “defending” player has no form of interaction during their opponent’s turn, means that being ahead on board just provides you with way more options than your opponent has at any given point.